Andrius Rudamina

-Andrius Rudamina, S.J.
-(Andreas Rudamina; Andrzej Rudomina; 1596 – 5 September 1631) was the first Lithuanian Jesuit missionary in China.
+Andrius Rudamina or Lu Ngan tö Pan Sze, S.J.
+(Andreas Rudamina; Andrzej Rudomina; 1596 – 5 September 1631) was the first Lithuanian Jesuit missionary in China and India.

 Early life

 Andrius Rudamina was born into an old and distinguished Lithuanian noble family in the village of Rudamina, which is 10 km away from the country's capital, Vilnius.
-His father, also named Andrius Rudamina, was the mayor of Vilnius and his mother was Dorota Galvelanka.
-According to other sources, his father was Jonas Rudamina and he was the elder of Senasis Daugėliškis, a village situated in eastern Lithuania.
+His father, Jan (or Andrzej) Rudamina, was the mayor of Vilnius and his mother was Dorota Galwelanka.
 His mother died when Rudamina was still very young and he was the only son in the family.
 Therefore, already from an early age, his father groomed Rudamina to follow his footsteps and become a statesman.

 Rudamina completed his elementary education at home and continued his studies at the Vilnius Jesuit College in 1613.
 While at college, he excelled at the study of logic and because of his diligence was later invited to join the Sodality of Our Lady.
 Eventually, he decided to join the Jesuits, but his father, who wanted Rudamina to become a statesman, was strictly opposed to this idea.
 In an effort to change his son's mind, in 1616, he sent him to study philosophy at the University of Mainz.
 After his studies in Mainz, in 1617, Rudamina joined the University of Leuven, where according to the wishes of his father, he studied civil law.
 In parallel to his law studies, he also demonstrated keen interest in mathematics, physics, astronomy and geography.

 Rudamina abruptly ended his studies at Leuven and returned to Lithuania once he found out that his father was gravely ill.
 While back in Lithuania, he began working at the court of one of his relatives Eustachy Wołłowicz, the bishop of Vilnius.
 Shortly after his return, his father died and Rudamina inherited the family's estates.
 Then, despite the considerable opposition of his relatives, on 31 May 1618, he finally joined the Jesuit order.
 Subsequently, he handed over the family estate to the Jesuit novitiate in Vilnius.

+Probably at that time, he translated into Polish the book Thesaurus Aphorismorum Politicorum by Jean de Chokier de Surlet.
+The translation was published only in 1652 under the title O odmianie państw i zgubie panujących i o słusznym ratunku (lit.
+'On the Change of States and the Ruin of Rulers and the Just Remedy').